mikebrady/shairport-sync-for-openwrt/README.md

 * Next, move back to `~/openwrt/audio/`: `$cd ~/openwrt/audio/`

 * Perform the command
-`$./scripts/feeds install libavahi alsa-lib libdaemon libpopt libsoxr alsa-utils htop ` This will install these packages into the OpenWrt build system if they are not already in place.
+`$./scripts/feeds install libavahi alsa-lib libdaemon libpopt libsoxr alsa-utils htop libconfig` This will install these packages into the OpenWrt build system if they are not already in place.
 Note that `alsa-utils` and `htop` are both very useful, but they are not actually needed for Shairport Sync to work.

 * Enter the command `make menuconfig` and make the following selections: